-Professor Marsh and Dr. Ronner recently received an Investigator Award in Health Policy Research from the Robert Wood Johnson Foundation for their new research project.
-Marsh was also the recipient of two major multi-year research grants from the National Endowment for the Humanities – the first for The Empty Cradle from 1990-1994, and the second, from 1999 to 2005, for The Fertility Doctor.
-She has been a History Fellow at the American College of Obstetrics and Gynecology and a National Endowment for the Humanities Fellow.
+The research for The Pursuit of Parenthood was funded by the Robert Wood Johnson Foundation, which awarded Professor Marsh and Dr. Ronner an Investigator Award in Health Policy Research.
+Marsh was also the PI, with Dr. Ronner as co-PI, on two major multi-year research grants from the National Endowment for the Humanities – the first for The Empty Cradle from 1990-1994, and the second, from 1999 to 2005, for The Fertility Doctor.
+Professor Marsh has also been a History Fellow at the American College of Obstetrics and Gynecology and a National Endowment for the Humanities Fellow.
 In 1996 she received Temple University’s Paul W. Eberman Faculty Research Prize for excellence in scholarly contributions, and The Empty Cradle was named an Outstanding Academic Book by Choice Magazine.
-In recognition of both her scholarship and service to the university, Rutgers named her a University Professor in June, 2009.
+The Pursuit of Parenthood was a finalist for the 2020 PROSE Award in the History of Science, Medicine, and Technology.

 Marsh is also the author of two sole-authored books, Anarchist Women (1981) and Suburban Lives (1990), and numerous articles in journals including the American Quarterly, the Journal of American History, and Pennsylvania History, and of chapters in books on topics ranging from the history of motherhood to the history of masculinity.